Search Recipes

 Why do ingredients need to be room temperature?

-Room-temperature ingredients blend smoothly and prevent lumps.
+Room-temperature ingredients blend smoothly and prevent lumps in the batter.

 How do I know when the cheesecake is done?